BRp99/advent-of-code-2023/README.md

 # From Novice to Ninja: Daily Learnings in Advent of Code 2023

-## Welcome to my Blog!

 Hello there!
-I'm excited to embark on a new project - creating a blog-posts dedicated to solving the challenges of Advent of Code 2023.
+I'm excited to embark on a new project - creating posts dedicated to solving the challenges of Advent of Code 2023.
 Join me on this journey where I aim to enhance my problem solving skills, programming logic, and algorithmic thinking.

 ## Project Overview